 Why?
 With the ongoing decline in numbers of honeybee colonies, we need native pollinators to provide pollination of food crops.
 (See Native Pollinator FAQs.)

-But, native pollinators also face threats from many sources, including insecticides, intensive farming/ranching practices and urban development.
+But native pollinators also face threats from many sources, including insecticides, intensive farming/ranching practices, and urban development.

 While native pollinator habitat has been studied and promoted in different regions of the United States, limited work has been done in the eastern Oklahoma region.
+We are helping to fill that gap!

-Learn About: Pollinators
+Learn About: Pollinators and Native Plants

 Habitat for Pollinators & a Conservation Innovation Grant from USDA